appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ![Screenshot nine](../.gitbook/assets/redshift-appsmith-9.png)

 In the Add users screen give a the User a name, for instance, 'appsmith_user-1'.
 Then check both the AWS credential type: Access key and Password.
-Assign a custom passwrod for the console.
+Assign a custom password for the console.
 Then click on `Next: Permissions`.

 ![Screenshot ten](../.gitbook/assets/redshift-appsmith-10.png)